dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 #### Greedy & Lazy Match

 The quantifies (`*`, `+`, `{}`) are evaluated greedily by the regex engines i.e. they try to find the largest string that matches the provided regex.
-Sometimes this is not what we want, in these cases we can tell the engine to evaluate the quantifiers lazily i.e. find the smallest match.
+Sometimes this is not what we want, in these cases, we can tell the engine to evaluate the quantifiers lazily i.e. find the smallest match.
 This is done by using the `?` character right after the quantifier that should be evaluated lazily.

 >**<.+?>**: Match on `<` followed by any character until `>` is found in a lazy manner i.e. smallest match